 Prayer as meditation and ritual: Stopping to think about how your life is going and what would make it run better is a good thing.
 You should do this.
 Some people do it through journaling, some people do it through visiting a therapist, and some people do it through prayer.
 It is tempting to label this as simply metacognition, and it would be fair to do so, but the calming and recentering aspect of prayer is a central aspect of this form of metacognition.
 I would also lump things like thought stopping and coffee breaks as general forms of self-calming and self-moderation akin to prayer.

-Prayer as community building: Prayer and other forms of giving thanks before meals, during social gatherings, and during significant life events are an important part of recognizing that coming together as a unified group is special and noteworthy.
+Prayer as community building: Prayer and other forms of giving thanks -- before meals, during social gatherings, and during significant life events -- give recognition that coming together as a unified group is special and noteworthy.
 Just as the idealized 'perfectly wise' person is important, and you yourself are important, this form of prayer confirms that the community is likewise important.

 As you can see, all of these aspects appear in activities other than traditional religious praying, but can be subsumed in prayer, and can be assumed to be part of the reason any person prays.
-Prayer is not necessary to be religious, and being religious is not necessary to pray; but these are the types of things that humans do, by whatever name they call them.
+Being religious is not necessary to pray, and prayer is not necessary to be religious; but these are the types of things that humans do, by whatever name they call them.